harvard-lil/wacz-preparator/README.md

 [JSDoc](https://jsdoc.app/) is used for both documentation and loose type checking purposes on this project.

 ### Testing
-> ⚠️ This project doesn't have an automated test suite at the moment.
+> ⚠️ In its current state, this experimental codebase doesn't come with an automated test suite.

 ### Available CLI